MFIA Key Features

 - Full MFLI lock-in amplifier functionality: dynamic measurements with time constants from 336 ns to 83 s

-- Electrical Engineering: Semiconductor wafer structures, Solar Cells, LED and LCD testing
+- Electrical Engineering: High-Q and polymer dielectrics, Supercapacitors, Semiconductor wafer structures, Solar materials, LED and LCD testing

-- Material Research: Quantum transport, Ceramics / Composites, Nanostructure characterization
+- Material Research: Quantum transport, Ceramics and Composites, Thin-film and Nanostructure characterization

 - Others: Scanning Capacitance Microscopy, Food research, MEMS sensors

 MFIA Q & A

 - No, all MF series instruments are based on the same hardware.
 Variations are firmware and software based and can be upgraded at any time later in the field.

 - Do I need a PC to run the instrument?